Local contact homology and applications: Proofs of the applications

 Thus the chain $p_1\gamma^{k_1} + \dots + p_{N+1}\gamma^{k_{N+1}}$ is closed and not exact.
 Since one can take $k_0$ arbitrarily large, we conclude that $\dim HC_{n-3}^{[\ep]}(\xi) = \infty$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm: hyperbolic2}] Arguing indirectly, suppose that every periodic orbit is hyperbolic.
-Since every periodic orbit is hyperbolic and therefore non-degenerate, the hypothesis that $\dim HC_{n-3}^{[\ep]}(\xi) > 0$ implies that there exists a closed orbit $\gamma$ of index zero.
+\begin{proof}[Proof of Theorem~\ref{thm: hyperbolic2}] Arguing indirectly, suppose that every periodic orbit is hyperbolic, and therefore nondegenerate.
+The hypothesis that $\dim HC_{n-3}^{[\ep]}(\xi) > 0$ implies that there exists a closed orbit $\gamma$ of index zero.
 This contradicts Theorem~\ref{index zero}. \end{proof}

 \begin{theorem} Suppose that there is no periodic orbit with Conley-Zehnder index equal to zero and that there exists a positive integer $C$ such that